 - Vanilla ice cream for serving

-- Preheat oven to 375 F. Grease a 8×8 baking pan (or 2-quart baking dish) and set aside.
+- Preheat oven to 375° F. Grease a 8-inch x 8-inch square baking pan (or 2-quart baking dish) and set aside.

 - For the crisp topping, whisk together flour, oats, brown sugar, sugar, cinnamon, nutmeg, salt and chopped pecans in a bowl.
-Add cold butter pieces and using a pastry cutter (or your hands) incorporate the butter into the dry ingredients until crumbly and resembles coarse, wet sand.
+Add cold butter pieces and using a pastry cutter (or two forks) incorporate the butter into the dry ingredients until crumbly and resembles coarse, wet sand.
 Set aside.